The following checklist shows the customer responsibilities and the work OPPD will do to complete a job.

 - Contact cable TV and phone companies to determine charges, schedule installation of their underground cable, and removal of the existing overhead facilities.
 OPPD will typically specify a 1” conduit be installed by your contractor for Cox but customers need to confirm with Century Link if they would like the customer to install a conduit for their lines or if they prefer to trench in after the electric service is completed.
 OPPD does not collect for phone or cable fees associated.
 Cox Cable: 402-933-3000 Century Link: 800-244-1111

 - Discuss with your electrical contractor who will be responsible for advising the City or entity that the meter socket installation is ready for inspection.
 The City will inform OPPD when the socket installation is approved.
 OPPD cannot, by law, establish electric service until the electrical inspection is done.

-- Locate and identify location of any private sewer lines, septic lines or tanks, sprinkler lines, invisible fences and other underground facilities not typically located under the Nebraska One-Call Notification System Act.
+- Locate and identify location of any private sewer lines, septic lines or tanks, sprinkler lines, invisible fences and other underground facilities not typically locatable under the Nebraska One-Call Notification System Act.
 The One-Call cable location service does not locate these private lines.
 Many plumbing contractors will locate private sewer lines for a small fee.
 You and or your contractor will also need to call One-Call to arrange for location of other utilities prior to conduit installation.

 - Sign and return the OPPD Proposal and waiver.

 - Make payment to OPPD.
 Contact OPPD for current cost.

 - Contact OPPD Electric Service Designer when the duct and meter socket are installed and the service has been inspected by the local governing authority.

 - Contact the cable TV company to let them know when OPPD work is complete so they can pull their cables into duct or trench in their lines, finish any termination work and remove overhead lines.